How Close Is Spanish To Portuguese?

 Spanish and Portuguese are the most popular daughter languages of Vulgar Latin.
 European colonialism took them to different parts of the world.
 If you compare Brazilian Portuguese to European Portuguese, you will find plenty of differences.
 But what about the languages of Portugal and Spain?
 How close are they to each other?

 Interestingly, they share a lot of similarities in their written form.
-They written varieties are mutually intelligible to a certain extent.
+The written varieties are mutually intelligible to a certain extent.
 But it is in the meanings of words and the pronunciation that the differences lie.

 Several cognates in the two vernaculars differ in meaning, which is why they are called false friends.

 The usage of verbs is also different in the two languages.
-A common example is the frequent usage of the reflexive verbs in Spanish.
+A common example is the frequent usage of reflexive verbs in Spanish.
 Also, in Spanish, a perfect tense is constructed with an auxiliary verb.

 Vowel reduction is apparent in Brazilian Portuguese.
-It is a feature that not only separates it from European Portuguese, but also from Spanish.
+It is a feature that not only separates it from European Portuguese but also from Spanish.

 Portuguese originated from Medieval Galician, which is why it belongs to the Galician-Portuguese group.
 Spanish, on the other hand, belongs to the Castilian languages group of the West Iberian branch.
 However, it is important to remember that both vernaculars belong to the Indo European family.